1. Washington Wildflowers App

 4. Flora of the Pacific Northwest

-And last, although it will not be available for this year’s botanizing, the long-awaited second edition of Hitchcock & Cronquist's Flora of the Pacific Northwest (ed. by David Giblin, Ben Legler, Peter Zika, and Dick Olmstead) will soon be published by UW Press and is now available for pre-order.
+And lastly, the long-awaited second edition of Hitchcock & Cronquist's Flora of the Pacific Northwest (ed. by David Giblin, Ben Legler, Peter Zika, and Dick Olmstead) will soon be published by UW Press and is now available for pre-order.
 Learn more about the revision of the Flora of the Pacific Northwest in this video.